zachzwy/algo-dpv-test-case-server/README.md

 - Add more problem deserializers
 - Add more test cases for existing/new problems
 - Support languages other than python
+- Persistent database
+- Upload new problems and test cases directly from client
+- User session, authentication, authorization
 - CICD
 - Scale up if needed